Home

 The logic starts with category matching.
 Excel checks the category in column B, chooses the correct percentage, and multiplies it by the base price in column C.

-The challenge solution uses IFS, but this is also a good example of how the same pricing logic can be expressed with SWITCH or a lookup table when the workbook gets larger.
+The challenge solution uses IFS, but the same pricing logic can also be expressed with SWITCH or a lookup table when the workbook gets larger.

 Method 1: IFS by Category